Solar Power Breakthrough? New Method for Harvesting Energy from Light

 “We hypothesized that, when plasmons are excited to a high energy state, we should be able to harvest the electrons out of the material,” Bonnell said.
 “If we could do that, we could use them for molecular electronics device applications, such as circuit components or solar energy extraction.”

-To examine the mechanism of the plasmon-induced current, the researchers systematically varied the different components of the plasmonic nanostructure, changing the size of the gold nanoparticles, the size of the porphyin molecules and the spacing of those components.
+To examine the mechanism of the -induced current, the researchers systematically varied the different components of the plasmonic nanostructure, changing the size of the gold nanoparticles, the size of the porphyin molecules and the spacing of those components.
 They designed specific structures that ruled out the other possibilities so that the only contribution to enhanced photocurrent could be from the hot electrons harvested from the plasmons.

 “In our measurements, compared to conventional photoexcitation, we saw increases of three to 10 times in the efficiency of our process,” Bonnell said.
 “And we didn’t even optimize the system.
 In principle you can envision huge increases in efficiency.”

-“You could imagine having a paint on your laptop that acted like a to power it using only sunlight,” Bonnell said.
+“You could imagine having a paint on your laptop that acted like a solar cell to power it using only sunlight,” Bonnell said.
 “These materials could also improve communications devices, becoming part of efficient molecular circuits.”

 Check Also